-- Per JCIDS, the Study Initiation Notice must contain the following elements: - Title of study, executive summary/purpose - o Participating organizations and intended completion date
+- Study Initiation Notice must contain the following elements: - Date of the notification memo - Title of study, executive summary/purpose 0 - Participating organizations and intended completion date 0 - Study Sponsor/Lead POC contact information 0 - Tier 1-3 Joint Capability Areas (JCA), or lowest JCA tier related to primary focus of study 0 - AF use only: Linkage to Joint Concepts, AF Concepts, Secretary of the Air Force's (SecAF) 0 Operational Imperatives, and Capability Development Plan (CDP). - 2.
+Justification -- Answer the question Why it is important to conduct this CBA/study now?

-- Study Sponsor/Lead POC contact information - Tier 1-3 JCAs, or lowest JCA tier related to primary focus of study - AF use only: Linkage to Joint Concepts, AF Concepts, SecAF's Operational Imperatives, Capability Development Plan (CFT), or Requirements Roadmap (FIT). - 2.
-Justification -- Answer the question Why it is important to conduct this CBA/study now? - Discuss why this specific mission area or bounded set of activities needs to be assessed at this time.
+- Discuss why this specific mission area or bounded set of activities needs to be assessed at this time.
 If this CBA/study does not link to documented sources, then provide a discussion of why this effort benefits the Air Force.
 The AF is short of analytic resources and the intent is to show why this is a high priority activity that needs to be done now. - Identify key dependencies with other efforts.
 Does/will other work answer some of the key questions?
 Does previous analysis scope out some aspects of the problem?
 Will this effort in turn defer part of the problem to subsequent studies that this effort will feed?
-Are AF/A5AA (Decision Analytics Team) Mission Engineering Threads informed by or utilized in the study? - Identify the expected next step(s), i.e. key decisions the CBA/study is intended to support. - 3.
+Are the AF/A5I, Decision Analytics Team Mission Engineering Threads informed by or used in the study? - Identify the expected next steps such as the key decisions the CBA/study is intended to support. - 3.
 Scope -- Answer the question What is the proposed scope of the CBA/study? - Identify what specific mission area or bounded set of activities will be addressed by the assessment and/or analysis, and why that scope is appropriate. - Identify the timeframe(s) (near, mid, or far) in which this capability is anticipated to deliver, and if known, the operational scenarios and missions that will be examined. - Identify the questions to be answered by the assessments and/or analysis, and what major questions will remain after this study is completed.
-These are very important pieces of the Study Initiation Notice and the questions should link back to the decision(s) identified above (e.g. what uncertainties will the CBA/study answer that will inform those decisions?).
+These are very important pieces of the Study Initiation Notice and the questions should link back to the decision(s) identified above.